-Determine the net interest you received from primary obligations issued by the U.S. government, such as savings bonds and treasury notes, that are held directly by the partnership.
+Determine the net interest you received from primary obligations issued by the U.S. government, such as savings bonds and treasury notes, that are held directly by the S corporation.
 Do not include obligations where the U.S. government is only a guarantor.
 Be sure to subtract any investment interest and other expenses you deducted on the federal return that relate to this income.

-Enter the partner's distributive share of this amount on line 9.
+Enter the shareholder's pro rata share of this amount on line 9.

-Enter the amount from the Schedule KPINC, line 27 as a positive number.
+Enter the amount from the Schedule KSNC, line 27 as a positive number.
 Use this amount in calculating composite tax and nonresident withholding.

-Enter the partner's distributive share of the 2017 credit for increasing research activities.
-If the business qualifies, the credit cannot be claimed by the partnership and the full credit must be passed through to the partners.
+Enter the shareholder's pro rata share of the 2018 credit for increasing research activities that is passed through to the shareholders.

+If the business qualifies, the credit cannot be claimed by the S corporation and the full credit must be passed through to the shareholders.